Preserving and Sharing the

 Welcome to the Swift County Historical Society and Museum Website

 Welcome to the Swift County Historical Society and Museum website.
 We sincerely hope that the information contained herein will be of help to you.
 We especially want to thank you for your unwavering in-person and financial support.
 Without your visits to the Museum, generous financial gifts and membership fees, as well as your requests for assistance during genealogical or historical research projects, we would not be able to continue to serve you and the Swift County community.
 We are here to assist you in person and digitally through this website, email, phone and social media.
-We also publish the Historical Society newsletter, the ECHO, six times per year.
-If you wish to receive a digital copy of the ECHO, please email us at: swiftmuseum@embarqmail.com.
+We also publish the Historical Society newsletter, the ECHO, four times per year.
+If you wish to receive a digital copy of the ECHO, please email us at: swiftcountyhistoricalsociety@gmail.com.

-Regular Museum Hours are Tuesday-Friday, 9:00am to 4:00pm
+Regular Museum Hours are Tuesday-Friday, 9:00am to 4:00pm.
+During the summer months we close at 3:30pm.

 We are also open by appointment anytime.
 Simply call us at (320) 843-4467 for an appointment.
 Please leave your name and phone number if we do not answer and someone will return your call as soon as possible.

-We are closed on Christmas Eve Day, Christmas Day, New Year’s Eve Day, New Year’s Day, Martin Luther King Jr. Birthday, Washington’s Birthday, Good Friday, Memorial Day, July 4, Veteran’s Day, Thanksgiving Day and Thanksgiving Friday (the day after Thanksgiving).
-The Museum closes at 3:00pm on the afternoon prior to a holiday
+We are closed on Christmas Eve Day, Christmas Day, New Year’s Eve Day, New Year’s Day, Martin Luther King Jr. Birthday, Washington’s Birthday, Good Friday, Memorial Day, Juneteenth, July 4, Veteran’s Day, Thanksgiving Day and Thanksgiving Friday (the day after Thanksgiving).
+The Museum closes at 3:00pm on the afternoon prior to a holiday.

 Our historical and genealogical research library is available by appointment.
 We have added the popular internet site Ancestry.com to our genealogical library.
 Should you wish to use the Society’s Ancestry site, you may do so in person at the museum.
 However, you will need to schedule a date and time prior to arrival.
 Please call for further information.